From Consumer to Creator: Why You Should Create Stuff?

 I was recently listening to an episode of the NTMY show by Tobias van Schneider.
 The guests, Hardeep, and Mandeep Kaur said something that resonated with me: “We are often called materialistic but I don’t think we are materialistic enough.”

 What these two fashion twins shared later in the episode is that, even though we’re buying stuff like crazy, we don’t really appreciate what we store in our homes.
 We don’t take good care of the things we own because we have so many.
 Everything around us is happening so fast that we don’t care if we’ll need to buy a new phone after a few months.
 We don’t care because we know that after one year there will be a new model and we’ll want it.
 For that reason, we throw the current one, smash it, and neglect it.

 This type of behavior is a sign of weakness.
 A sign of inner struggle.
 Basically, since someone is not respecting his own belongings, this means that he doesn’t respect himself.

 Responsibility To The World

 Everything you enjoy throughout your day, all the tools, gadgets, all easements, no matter how big or small, are thanks to the millions of people in the past who actually made them.
 What you learned in school, on YouTube, the articles you read, the books you go through, even the comfy design of the toilet you’re probably sitting right now are all thanks to people.
-In most of the cases to people who you don’t know personally.
+In most of the cases, to people who you don’t know personally.
 Some of these items can improve your life just slightly, others might be a lifesaver.
-It doesn’t matter, what matter is that the combined effect of these things make our lives easier.
+It doesn’t matter, what matters is that the combined effect of these things makes our lives easier.
 So, don’t just stand there and take the heated toilet seat for granted, give something back.